The Mathematics 7 Outcomes At-a-Glance document identifies the most recent version of course outcomes and indicators.

 Card Game for divisibility: Students use playing cards to randomly make 4 digit numbers.
 Students record their numbers in a chart and get points for all of the numbers their 4-digit number is divisible by.

-Is It Divisible Dice Game and game board: French Version: This game played with 10-sided dice gives students practice applying divisibility.
+Is It Divisible Dice Game and game board: (English, French ): This game played with 10-sided dice gives students practice applying divisibility.
 To play the game, students need to be able to determine if numbers are divisible by 2, 3, 5, 9, or 10.
 The instructions for the game are from Sarah Carter's blog.

-Divisibility Mad Libs: French: On this slideshow, students will find 10 questions about divisibility.
+Divisibility Mad Libs: (English, French): On this slideshow, students will find 10 questions about divisibility.
 They choose the correct answer and keep track of the word that goes with the correct response.
 They will use these words to create a sentence at the end.
 Words that correspond to answers can be altered to make the choices fun or meaningful for your own class.

-Quizizz online formative assessment for divisibility: English, French
+Quizizz online formative assessment for divisibility: (English, French)